crawl/sequell/README.md

 Sequell
 -------

-Sequell is the stats IRC bot for ##crawl on Freenode IRC.
+Sequell is the stats IRC bot for #crawl on Libera IRC.

-Sequell is the successor to the original ##crawl Henzell which at one point shared the same code.
+Sequell is the successor to the original #crawl Henzell which at one point shared the same code.
 There are still many references to Henzell in the source and configuration.